maor226/CG3DBasicEngine/README.md

 ### Background :
 1. the background is a cube map of the sky by defoult.
 2. the user can change the Background by selecting one of the option list in the menu, and cick on change button.

+### Transferent :
+1. each object can be tugle to be transferent by picking a single shape and click on the trasferent chack-box.
+2. the tranferent object has the alpha value that means how many tranferent the object are.(0 is fully transferent, 1 is not trasferent)

+### Animation :
+1. move the shape: after selecting a single shape the user can edit the shape bezuer function by moving the red dots.
+2. while clicking on space key , or on start on the menu, the animation start.
+3. on the defoult bezier (while not selctig shape) , the user can edit the bezier and change the camera bezier movement in the animation by clicing the update button on the bezier menu.([es mantion on the bezier part]:(bezier curve uses))
+4. the camera movment in the animation an tugle on\off by dement in the bezier manu.([es mantion on the bezier part]:(bezier curve uses))